adriennebrady/TrackIt/Sprint4.md

 * ####  &emsp; Response

-The API endpoint returns an HTTP status code and a JSON payload:
+If successful, the API endpoint returns an HTTP status code and a JSON payload:

   1. HTTP 204: if the account was deleted successfully.
-  2. HTTP 400: if the request payload is invalid.
-  3. HTTP 401: if the password provided is incorrect.
-  4. HTTP 404: if the account does not exist.
-  5. HTTP 406: if an error occurs during the deletion process.
-  6. JSON payload: empty JSON object.
+  2. JSON payload: empty JSON object.

 * ####  &emsp; Functionality

 The API endpoint first validates the request payload and checks if the account exists.
 If the account exists, it checks if the password and password confirmation fields match and if the password provided is correct.
 If all checks pass, it starts a new transaction to ensure atomicity, deletes the account, and commits the transaction.
 If any error occurs during this process, it rolls back the transaction and returns an error message with the appropriate HTTP status code.

 ---------------------